Billi-Green/Ghost_ESP_B/docs/hugo docs/content/getting-started/installation-guide.md

 ### Common Installation Issues

-Refer to the [Troubleshooting](Troubleshooting.md) page for solutions to common issues:

 - **Boot loops**: Usually power or board-target mismatches—verify you flashed the right image and try a known-good USB-C cable.
 - **Flash errors**: Ensure the chip is in bootloader mode; swap USB ports or hubs if `esptool.py` times out.
 - **Connection issues**: Install the correct USB-to-UART driver (CP210x, CH34x, etc.) before expecting the web UI or CLI to appear.